Last Updated on

 - 1 egg white

-- Add all ingredients into a shaker.
+Add all ingredients into a shaker.

-- Dry shake (shake with out ice) to emulsify the egg white.
+Dry shake (shake without ice) to emulsify the egg white.

-- Add ice to the shaker and shake vigorously to create foam.
+Add ice to the shaker and shake vigorously to create foam.

-- Strain into a cocktail couple.
+Strain into a cocktail coupe.

 Libbey Speakeasy Coupe Glass 7 oz - 4 Pack w/ Pourer